Glif 6th, Grada

 ‘Mip flakha syun.’

-Ka’harja nearly jumped out of his skin, and turned to see a young nurlak girl clutching a bundle of clothes.
+Ka’harja nearly jumped out of his skin at the voice behind him, and turned to see a young nurlak girl clutching a bundle of clothes.
 She looked familiar, but he couldn’t place it.

 ‘Uh….
 Good morning to you too?’ he managed.
 ‘I’m sorry— Who are you?’